natzar/pythonSimpleCrawlerBot/README.md

 # pythonSimpleCrawlerBot
 This script is a version of the one used at Domstry.com.
 You can use it to crawl the internet.
-It fetches domains, store the data, and adds the link to the queue.
+It fetches domains, store the data, and adds the links found in current domain to the queue.

 ## Prerequisites